meksor/ungut.at/src/content/works/cora.md

 ::

+Keep in mind that a camera does not actually capture all three colors per pixel.
+Instead, the sensor is covered with a pattern of colored and translucent material called a "[Bayer Filter](https://en.wikipedia.org/wiki/Bayer_filter)".

-## Debayering
+## De-bayering

-I stopped at this point because I got distracted by something else.
+I stopped at this point because I got distracted by something else and had implemented de-bayering previously in another project.
 Thankfully there is projects like [libcraw2](https://github.com/lclevy/libcraw2) you can use instead.